Apology (Plato): Introduction

 The Apology of Socrates begins with Socrates addressing the jury of perhaps 500 Athenian men to ask if they have been persuaded by the Orators Lycon, Anytus, and Meletus, who have accused Socrates of corrupting the young people of the city and impiety against the pantheon of Athens.

-The first sentence of his speech establishes the theme of the dialogue—that philosophy begins with an admission of ignorance.
-Socrates later clarifies that point of philosophy when he says that whatever wisdom he possesses comes from knowing that he knows nothing (23b, 29b).
+Immediately after, Socrates protests his accusers for telling the audience to guard themselves against his eloquence.
+He claims that his use of language will be extemporaneous, in his own common manner of interrogating highly respected Athenians, and that he himself is a stranger in the ways of court unaccustomed to giving ornamented speech.
+Socrates later argues that whatever wisdom he does in fact possess comes from knowing that he knows nothing (23b, 29b).

 In the course of the trial, Socrates imitates, parodies, and corrects the Orators, his accusers, and asks the jury to judge him by the truth of his statements, not by his oratorical skill (cf. Lysias XIX 1,2,3; Isaeus X 1; Isocrates XV 79; Aeschines II 24).
 Socrates says he will not use sophisticated language—carefully arranged ornate words and phrases—but will speak using the common idiom of the Greek language.
-Socrates says that he will speak in the manner he has used in the agora and at the money tables which he states is his native tongue and the fashion of his country.
+Socrates says that he will speak in the manner he has used in the agora and at the money tables.
 Although offered the opportunity to appease the prejudices of the jury, with a minimal concession to the charges of corruption and impiety, Socrates does not yield his integrity to avoid the penalty of death.
 The jury condemns Socrates to death.